philipmatusiak/wordpress/README.md

 Animoto Video on youtube for ember lab at: https://youtu.be/oHHNEu3_S6o

 You will need a Google Analytics account to complete the Google Analytics plugin lab

+Use Updraft Plus to Backup the site when done on lasy day